 - where necessary for the purposes of Strava’s or a third party’s legitimate interests, such as our interests in protecting our members, our partners’ interests in collaborating with our members, and our commercial interests in ensuring the sustainability of the Services.

 The Services are operated from the United States.
 If you are located outside of the United States and choose to use the Services or provide information to us, you acknowledge and understand that your information will be transferred, processed and stored in the United States, as it is necessary to provide the Services and perform the Terms of Service.
 United States privacy laws may not be as protective as those in your jurisdiction.

 Retention of Information

-Information about you that is no longer necessary and relevant to provide our Services may be de-identified and aggregated with other non-personal data to provide insights which are commercially valuable to Strava, such as statistics of the use of the Services.
-For example, we may retain publicly available segments or routes and other depersonalized geolocation information to continue to improve the Services and to use in Strava Metro and our global heatmap.
+Information connected to you that is no longer necessary and relevant to provide our Services may be de-identified or aggregated with other non-personal data to provide insights which are commercially valuable to Strava, such as statistics of the use of the Services.
+For example, we may retain publicly available segments or routes and other depersonalized geolocation information to continue to improve the Services and we use aggregated information in Strava Metro and our Global Heatmap.
 This information will be de-associated with your name and other identifiers.